MyCometG3/QLStephenSwift/docs/FEATURES.md

 # Line Numbers and RTF Rendering Features

-This document describes the new line number display and RTF rendering features added to QLStephenSwift.
+This document describes the line number display and RTF rendering features in QLStephenSwift.

 ## Feature A: Line Number Display